jkbulloc/ser421Lab4/README.txt

     TO TEST ACTIVITY3:
         Open the Activity3.html file in your browser, enter your name into the first text box and click "login".
 From there, a review for the movie "Joker" from ign.com will render and you can add comments which will censor based on your word choice.
-This program
+This program also contains the added functionality for /search <string>, /list, /history, /count and /clear.

 Activity4:
     This folder contains 2 files: